 Mandatory drug/alcohol evaluation and treatment program

-Can I Fight This?
+Can I Fight My DUI Charge?

 Because there is so much at stake if you are convicted of a repeat DUI, it often makes sense to go to trial.
 However, trying your case before a jury is always a risk, and a conviction may carry harsher penalties than you would receive in a plea agreement.